JensonZhu14/AcGAN/README.md

 ## Look globally, age locally: Face aging with an attention mechanism (AcGANs)

-PyTorch implementation of the AcGAN algorithm.
+PyTorch implementation of the AcGANs algorithm.

 ### 1. The Architecture of AcGANs